1010101012101/log.txt/scribbles.md

 Last Sunday, I set out on a search for the developer programs available in Beau, Cameroon.
 This definitely didn't end up as a futile mission.

 The first group I found was the Google Developer Group in Beau run by [name here].
+Then the co-working and incubation space "Active Spaces".
 Next was the PlaywithPython initiative.
 And my last stop was… This one led me to Ubuntu  Africa, the Ubuntu community that encompasses all African Linux and Ubuntu users.

+I followed the links I could find to get to know more about these programs: Github profiles, IRC channels, mailing lists, and even Facebook accounts of some individuals.
 ...